Quality QRQuality QR

 • Telehealth visit booking

-Pro tip: Use dynamic QR codes so you can update the scheduling link if you change systems without reprinting materials.
+Pro tip: Use dynamic QR codes from Quality QR so you can update the scheduling link if you change systems without reprinting materials.

 Patient Education Materials